GenomicsAotearoa/metagenomics_summer_school/materials/day2/ex9_refining_bins.md

 * Prepare input files for `VizBin`
 * Project a *t-SNE* using `VizBin` and examine bin clusters
-* Refine bins by removing incorrectly assigned contigs
+* Refine bins by identifying incorrectly assigned contigs
+* *Optional:* Refine and filter problematic contigs from bins
 * *Optional:* Creating new `VizBin` profiles with different fragment lengths
 * *Optional:* Scripts for processing data with `ESOMana`
-* Assigning taxonomy to the refined bins
 * *Appendix:* Generating input files for `VizBin` from `DAS_Tool` curated bins

 ---